xtul9/notes/README.md

 - Unimpressive UI
 - A total lack of thought put into UX
 - Zero quality control
-- Isn't .NET so should prove I'm a problem solver 1st and a programmer 2nd
+- Isn't .NET so should (could (mayhaps)) prove I'm a problem solver 1st and a programmer 2nd
 - Multiple languages to choose from (two, actually)

+## Things to do

+- Add dependency injection so I can actually do unit tests
+- Lead to 100% unit test coverage (think it would look funny)
+- More stuff that would make the tech interviewers be like "uhh hmm yeah this guy knows his stuff"
+- Release on Android app store

 ## License